iRNA-COSI/APAeval/execution_workflows/execution_output_specification.md

 ## Synopsis

-This specification describes required output of `execution_workflows` to ensure that the `summary_workflows` have access to files in the same format from each tool.
+This specification describes required output of `execution_workflows` to ensure that the `summary_workflows` have access to files of the same format from each participant.

-Outputs depend on features available for the tool (i.e. not all tools perform *de novo* identification of PAS) and can be grouped into three categories:
+Outputs depend on features available for the participant (i.e. not all participants perform *de novo* identification of PAS) and can be grouped into three categories:

 - identification benchmarking event:
   - BED file with identified poly(A) sites with single nucleotide resolution